 So I do it and the more I do it, the easier it gets.

-August is No Fear month because I know that if I want to make all the things I want to make happen, I can’t have fear.
+I know that if I want to make all the things I want to make happen, I can’t let fear hold me back.
 Fear is the only thing – the ONLY thing holding me back from achieving all I can.
 And so it is for you.
+I feel the fear and do it anyway.